ferrufinob/ferrufinob/README.md

 # 👋🏻 Hi there, I'm Brenda

-## I graduated from Flatiron School Software Engineering project and looking to collaborate with other content creators
+## I graduated from Flatiron School Software Engineering program and looking to collaborate with other content creators

 🌱 I am current learning Node.js, responsive web design, and Data Structures and Algorithms